Privacy Policy

 Our “Data Messenger” Service

-ATM.com helps subscribers earn money (“Dividends”) with our Services.
+ATM.com helps subscribers earn money (“Rewards”) with our Services.
 One way subscribers earn money with our Services is by matching with a brand and opting in to receive messages from brands through the ATM.com application (“Data Messenger”).
 This is how our Data Messenger works.
 First, we compile information from you regarding your unique personal interests.
 Then, we link this information to a proprietary token that doesn't identify you to the outside world.
 We do not share any of your personal information with brands in this process; your personal information remains inside our secure vault (see below DATA SECURITY; HOW WE PROTECT YOUR INFORMATION).
 You may decide to opt-in to receiving in-app messages, notifications, and emails from any brand you may select through the Data Messenger.

 Types of Information